 The AUROC measurements of both the CISNE and the MASCC risk index differed from previous studies.
 Previously, the CISNE’s AUROC has been reported to be between 0.64 and 0.77 and the MASCC risk index was reported to be between 0.66 and 0.68 (Ahn et al., 2017; Moon, et al., 2018; Mohindra et al., 2019).
 This project found the CISNE to have a much higher AUROC of 0.857.
 The MASCC risk index was much lower and had an AUROC of 0.525.
 A statistical analysis was not needed to appreciate the difference between the two tools.
 This analysis showed that the CISNE has a moderately high accuracy in this specific population, while the MASCC risk index does not.
+This analysis confirms that the CISNE has an overall better performance in identifying low-risk febrile neutropenic patients in the geriatric oncology population.

 In regards to the secondary analysis, there was a significant correlation between an extended length of stay and loss of pre-admission function.
 Van Vliet, Huisman, and Deeg (2017) previously found that a length of stay of less than three days was associated with a slower rate of decline in geriatric patients.
 In order to relate this analysis to the primary objective of this project, the raw data was reviewed to see if there were any patients that were identified as low risk, by either tool, that had an LOS less than three days and a loss of pre-admission function.
 There were 2 patients identified.
 Therefore, it could be suggested that identifying low risk patients may not just avoid a hospital admission, but may also preserve a patient’s functional ability.